 If you decide to hire a personal trainer for your fitness regime, here are a few rules that you shouldn’t compromise on:

 Always ask your trainer about the exercise routine he is going to follow.
 If he starts naming an intense, 4-5 day per week workout with any advanced training techniques, this probably isn’t the place for you.
 As a beginner, your effort will be minimal, and a personal trainer should know that.
+Unless, ofcourse, you are not a beginner and that is exactly what you are looking for.

 Also, ensure that cardio isn’t over-emphasized, and your trainer does not tell you to run on the treadmill alone while he enjoyably uses his phone.
 You can run on a treadmill by yourself, you don’t need to be charged hourly for that.

 Any extremely difficult, hard to maintain and ‘only eat clean’ diet plans should be avoided.
 This is outdated nutritional advice that will not only starve your body of the important nutrients that it needs to become fit, but also make it very difficult for you to retain these habits in the long run.
+If you are a beginner, you need to gradually change your lifestyle, not immediatelly.
+One step at a time.
+A good personal trainer should understand this.

 Get some free advice